Basic Brackets of a 2D Model for the Hodge Theory without its Canonical Conjugate Momenta: Introduction

 \section{Introduction}

 Symmetry principles, through the ages, have helped physicists to unravel some of the deepest mysteries of the nature.
-It is well-known, for instance, that the local symmetries govern interactions.$^{[1]}$ They lead to the conservation laws in the realm of classical and quantum systems and dictate selection rules in the context of the latter.
-In our present investigation, we establish that the continuous symmetries of the gauge field theoretic models for the Hodge theory lead to the derivation of basic (anti)commutators amongst the creation and annihilation operators that are at the heart of the covariant canonical quantization of a gauge theory within the framework of Becchi-Rouet-Stora-Tyutin (BRST) formalism.
+It is well-known, for instance, that the symmetries govern interactions [1].
+They lead to the conservation laws in the realm of classical and quantum systems and dictate selection rules in the context of the latter.
+In our present investigation, we establish that the continuous symmetries lead to the derivation of basic (anti)commutators that are at the heart of the covariant canonical quantization of a gauge theory within the framework of Becchi-Rouet-Stora-Tyutin (BRST) formalism.\\

+The (anti)BRST symmetries and the related geometry (see. e.g. [2-8]), even though discovered (and reformulated) nearly four decades ago, are still relevant in the context of superstring theories, supersymmetric (SUSY) gauge theories, perturbative quantum gravity, topological field theories, higher $p$-form ($p = 2, 3...$) gauge theories (see, e.g. [9-20]).
+The deep connections of this technique with the ideas of superspace formalism [19,20], its interpretation in the language of differential geometry; its very useful application in the quantization of gauge and reparametrization invariant theories, etc., have always kept this formalism at the forefront of research in theoretical high energy physics.
+In our present endeavor, we touch upon a novel aspect of this technique where it provides an alternative to the mathematical definition of canonical conjugate momenta for the canonical quantization of a 2D free Abelian gauge field theory which belongs to a class of field theories which are models for the Hodge theory.\\

 In the canonical method of quantization (for a given field theoretic model), a triplet of central ideas are exploited.
-These are the spin-statistics theorem, definition of the canonical conjugate momentum and normal ordering.
-First, using the spin-statistics theorem, we distinguish between the bosonic and fermionic field variables.
-Second, we compute the canonical conjugate momenta corresponding to the field variables from the Lagrangian density of a given field theoretic system and define the (graded)Poisson brackets at the {\it classical} level.
-The latter are upgraded to the (anti)commutators at the {\it quantum} level.
-Ultimately, in terms of the normal mode expansions of the fields and their corresponding momenta, the above (anti)commutators are converted into the (anti)commutators amongst the creation and annihilation operators and, then, the basic brackets of the theory ensue.
-The physical quantities of interest (e.g. Hamiltonian, conserved charges, etc.), expressed in terms of the creation and annihilation operators are, finally, normal ordered to make physical sense (so that the unwanted infinities do not appear in the theory).
+These are the usual spin-statistics relations, definition of the canonical conjugate momenta and normal ordering.
+First, using the usual spin-statistics relation, we distinguish between the bosonic and fermionic field variables.
+Second, we compute the canonical conjugate momenta corresponding to the field variables from the Lagrangian density of a given field theoretic system and define the (graded) Poisson brackets.
+The latter are upgraded to the (anti)commutators at the quantum level.
+Ultimately, in terms of the normal mode expansions of the basic fields and their corresponding momenta, the above (anti)commutators turn into the (anti)commutators amongst the creation and annihilation operators and, then, the basic brackets of the theory ensue.
+The physical quantities of interest (e.g. Hamiltonian, conserved charges, etc.), expressed in terms of the creation and annihilation operators are, finally, normal ordered to make physical sense. \\